dataArtisans/flink-training-web/lessons/processfunction.md

 * What happens with late events?
 Events that are behind the watermark (i.e., late) are being dropped.
 If you want to do something better than this, consider using a side output, which is explained in the [next section]({{ site.baseurl }}/lessons/side-outputs.html).

 * We are setting an event-time timer for `event.timestamp`.
 This is actually a very common pattern.
-You can think of this as saying "please wake up me when all of the out-of-orderness affecting earlier events has been resolved."
+You can think of this as saying "Please wake me when all of the out-of-orderness affecting earlier events than this one has been resolved."

 #### onTimer()

-When the time does come that all of that out-of-orderness potentially affecting earlier events is no longer an issue, we can release all the events in the queue that are ahead of the watermark.
+When the time does come that that out-of-orderness is no longer an issue, we can release all the events in the queue that are ahead of the current watermark.
 They are correctly sorted, ready to go, and anything earlier should have arrived by now, assuming you can trust your watermarks.

 There might be more than one event to release, because there could be several events with the same timestamp.
 Flink de-duplicates timers -- it will only create one timer for a given timestamp and key -- so we're not guaranteed a one-to-one relationship between timers and events.